Tolka Park: Other uses

-The venue hosted the 1984 FAI Cup final replay in 1984 and hosted the final from 1999 until the second final in 2002 then the fixture was shifted back to Lansdowne Road.
+The venue hosted the 1984 FAI Cup final replay and hosted the final from 1999 until the second final in 2002 then the fixture was shifted back to Lansdowne Road.
+Play in the second final in 2002 was temporarily halted following the outbreak of a fire.
 The stadium hosted the first Setanta Cup Final when Linfield defeated Shelbourne in 2005 and hosted the final in 2006.
 Tolka hosted two games in the 2011 UEFA Regions' Cup.
 The venue has also hosted numerous FAI Intermediate Cup and FAI Junior Cup finals as well as League of Ireland Cup finals.

 Tolka Park has also hosted 15 games for the League of Ireland XI representative side, the first being against the Irish League representative team in 1960.

 Other sports

 In August 1938, September 1939 and April 1947 it held boxing championship bouts.

 On 8 June 1951, Jack Doyle faced "Two Ton" Tony Galento in a professional wrestling match in front of 22,500 attendees.

 In 1959, the world famous Harlem Globetrotters played two basketball matches in Tolka Park on a specially imported court.